federicotorrielli/Basicness/README.md

-# Cultural Concept Annotation Analysis
+# Basicness

-This repository contains code and data for analyzing agreement between human and LLM annotations of cultural concepts across different languages.
+This repository contains code and data for analyzing agreement between human and LLM annotations of Basicness of words across different languages.

 ## Structure